 Enjoy a full-day excursion to Stonehenge and Bath (COVID-19 restrictions permitting).
 Social events and program activities include an arrival tea and a farewell dinner.

 This program does not have an internship component.

-Explore London through CAPA's My Global City events, which may include walking tours of the iconic South Bank and the Beatles Abbey Road, a boat trip to Greenwich, or a curry dinner on Brick Lane.
+Explore London through CAPA's My Global City events, which may include a walking tour of the iconic South Bank, a boat trip to Greenwich, or a curry dinner on Brick Lane.